I love what Anne McAffrey did in The Dragonriders of Pern Series to make the planet Pern feel like a believable possibility.

 For that reason, the current work-in-progress requires a real planet.

-I read and studied a lot of books on world-building, One of the notions I came across relates to the idea that founding your story in what seems and feels real makes the story more believable.
+I read and studied a lot of books on world-building, I learned that founding your story in what seems and feels real makes the story more believable.

 The sense of wonder critically requires the reader’s believing that this could really be.
 And that’s probably the main reason to use real science in a story.
 Skillfully done—as background, not lecture—it imbues a sense of reality that can carry your reader along, that can elicit the willing suspension of disbelief almost unconsciously.” – Stephen L. Gillett, World-Building: A writer’s guide to constructing star systems and life-supporting planets